Open-Collective-Foundation/docs/how-it-works/fees.md

 * **5%** **fee on each incoming contribution made via credit card** through your page on Open Collective.
 These transactions are automated.
 * **8% via all other means (like bank transfers and checks).** This reflects the manual processing we need to do for such transactions.

-:seedling: If your initiative raises funds beyond a certain threshold (above $500k; then above $1 million), the fees on **bank transfers & checks** start to go down.
+:seedling: If your Collective raises funds beyond a certain threshold (above $500k; then above $1 million), the fees on **bank transfers & checks** start to go down.
 We charge&#x20;

 * **6%** for between $500k and $1 million raised, and&#x20;
 * **4%** if you have raised over $1M&#x20;

 {% hint style="info" %}
 Contributors also have the option to give a “tip” to the Open Collective **platform** when making a contribution.
-(The **platform** has decided to [not charge fees](https://blog.opencollective.com/open-collective-platform-is-moving-on-to-0-fees-for-charitable-collectives/) for it's usage in charitable initiatives.
+(The **platform** has decided to [not charge fees](https://blog.opencollective.com/open-collective-platform-is-moving-on-to-0-fees-for-charitable-collectives/) for it's usage in charitable Collectives.
 This is separate from the **host**.)
 Leaving a "tip" is completely voluntary, and helps support the open-source software that makes our service possible.
 {% endhint %}

 ### How do the fees compare?